-To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
+To assist OJP in improving its application and award processes, OJP encourages applicants to provide feedback on this solicitation, the application submission process, and/or the application review process.
 Provide feedback to OJPSolicitationFeedback@usdoj.gov.

 IMPORTANT: This email is for feedback and suggestions only.
-Replies are not sent from this mailbox.
-If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or email listed on the front of this solicitation document.
-These contacts are provided to help ensure that you can directly reach an individual who can address your specific questions in a timely manner.
+OJP does not reply from this mailbox to messages it receives in this mailbox.
+Any prospective applicant that has specific questions on any program or technical aspect of the solicitation must use the appropriate telephone number or email listed on the front of this document to obtain information.
+These contacts are provided to help ensure that prospective applicants can directly reach an individual who can address specific questions in a timely manner.

-If you are interested in being a reviewer for other OJP grant applications, please email your résumé to ojppeerreview@lmsolas.com.
-The OJP Solicitation Feedback email account will not forward your résumé.
-Note: Neither you nor anyone else from your organization can be a peer reviewer in a competition in which you or your organization have submitted an application.
+If you are interested in being a reviewer for other OJP grant applications, please email your resume to ojppeerreview@lmsolas.com.
+(Do not send your résumé to the OJP Solicitation Feedback email account.)
+Note: Neither you nor anyone else from your organization or entity can be a peer reviewer in a competition in which you or your organization/entity has submitted an application.